 7. Special Events

-You have heard that the popular sportbike brands like Harley Davidson & KTM hold special events or races or tours for their customers.
+You have heard that popular sportbike brands like Harley Davidson and KTM organize special events or races or tours for their customers.

-The online contest is a popular low-cost marketing gimmick used by most of the marketers and e-commerce companies.
+The online contest is a popular low-cost marketing gimmick used by most marketers and e-commerce companies.

 You can use some rewards to attract people and participate in the contest.
 It may be a simple quiz or multi-tier exclusive contest running for a few days.